 Even as such conflicts dwindled, the sport grew.
 The first official competition was held in France in 1902, with the sport's popularity spreading to countries including Australia, New Zealand and North America.

 In 1912, eventing became part of the equestrian programme at the Stockholm Olympic Games, alongside the jumping and dressage events.
 Involving both individual and team events, it is considered an 'equestrian triathlon' as it combines dressage, cross country and jumping.
-The eventing takes place over more than one day, and demands strength, stamina, balance and concentration.
+An eventing competition takes place over multiple days, and demands strength, stamina, balance and concentration.

 The first event is dressage, which may last up to two days depending on the number of competing athletes.
 Riders and their horses are evaluated on the harmony of their movements by judges.